 Increased reach and dispersion tolerance

-The unique advantages of increased reach and dispersion tolerance of Bifrost’s Quasi-Coherent receiver technology allows for new opportunities for network operators while maintaining a form factor that can be easily integrated in standard pluggable transceiver packages such as SFP-28.
+The unique advantages of increased reach and dispersion tolerance of Bifrost’s Quasi-Coherent receiver technology allows for new opportunities for network operators while maintaining a form factor that can be easily integrated in standard pluggable transceiver packages such as SFP.

 Applications include:

-- Ultra-high sensitivity burst-mode OLT receivers for TWDM-PON links such as NG-PON2.
-In fact, Bifrosthas the only receiver technology that allows for even the most demanding classes in the NG-PON2 standard
+- Ultra-high sensitivity burst-mode OLT receivers for TWDM-PON links such as NGPON2.
+In fact, Bifrost has the only receiver technology that allows for even the most demanding classes in the NG-PON2 standard

-25 Gpbs @ 1550 nm with 40 km reach
+25/50 Gpbs @ 1550 nm with 20 km reach

 This, however, poses a challenge with conventional direct detection receiver technology, which is limited to slightly over 10 km reach forcing operators to look elsewhere or to change their entire fiber infrastructure and install 2-4 times as many centrals to cover same area.